 Jelly.
 As in, we don't think you're ready for the kind of jelly we'll be sporting in our warm-weather duds.
 Sun's out, guns out.

 King of Pops.
 Does anyone even remember what springtime in Atlanta was like in the pre-KOP era?
 We don't.
 But we'll happily take the amnesia if it means another frozen Arnold Palmer, chocolate sea salt or—sigh—Thai iced tea.
-Especially now that the frozen treats have a permanent popsicle pickup window on the Beltline.
+Especially with the frozen treats' permanent popsicle pickup window on the Beltline.